FRINXio/confd/README.md

 {your_ODL_directory}/cache/
 ```

-### Setting up ConfD on a VM
+### Set up ConfD

-We have created a Ubuntu 16.04.1 based VM and run it locally in Virtualbox.
+We have created a Ubuntu 16.04.1 based VM and run it locally in Virtualbox on our localhost.
 We call that VM "confd host" and use the following credentials: user: admin, password: admin

 The IP address of our confd host was 192.168.0.100.
-You need to substitute that with the IP address that you are using.
+You need to substitute that with the IP address that you are using in your setup.

 #### Download Confd for Linux from the Cisco web page
 ```